Active DAS vs Passive DAS

 People get really excited by this one, as it sounds awesome!
 But it’s just a DAS system that has some Passive sections and some Active sections.
 Common locations close to the operator central equipment room, such as a car park and the lower floors may be covered as a Passive DAS, while some locations further away could be covered with Active DAS.
 Realistically most Active DAS solutions are more strictly speaking Hybrid systems.
 It is unusual to have a site complete covered by Active DAS without at least a portion of the site being covered by a Passive DAS (there are exceptions when the equipment room is very far away, like in train tunnels).

 You may have heard of Small Cells as a proposed coverage solution and they often get casually thrown into the active DAS category.
 Although they are a ‘signal source’ in their own right they also provide for the signal distribution so it’s a Source and System in one.
 They are essentially a ‘Fully Active’ remote that will typically have limited band support for a single operator.
 They can form part of a connectivity strategy and are particularly valuable in high dwell areas to add additional capacity (including 5G).
 Typically we recommend against a building wide deployment of small cells, as a property would require a triplicate deployment to get coverage from the three major operators which quickly becomes clunky and likely more expensive and less robust than a Multi Operator Active DAS would have been to begin with.

 So Passive or Active DAS – BOTH!

-You may get told that Active DAS is just straight up better than Passive DAS, probably by someone trying to sell you an Active DAS which attracts a premium because of additional hardware requirements.
+You may get told that Active DAS is just straight up better than Passive DAS, probably by a Distributed Antenna System installer trying to sell you an Active DAS which attracts a premium because of additional hardware requirements.
 The reality is Active DAS should be used out of necessity because of building size more so than the performance benefits.
 Beyond cost, Active DAS has extra considerations such as additional power requirements, more possible points of equipment failure, and more complicated upgrade paths requiring additional hardware or complete swap outs.